robang74/porteus-usb-installer/README.md

 ---

+### On-demand USB live image

+Why in 2025 we are still busy with ISO?
+Instead of having an on-demand USB bootable maker?
+What is necessary to have it?
+Under the DIY PoV, every device that makes sense to use despite its age is currently able to create an USB bootable (or install into an internal storage unit) a Linux live.
+Every device like an X220 can be turned into a Kiosk for such a task.

+So, the first thing we need is a lightweight graphical - even running of framebuffer - operative system like [TinyCore](http://tinycorelinux.net/downloads.html).
+A lightweight browser like [Dillo](https://dillo-browser.github.io) would be enough to let the user cope with a simple HTML form that guides them to configure on-demand the installation.

+At this point, we need to have a list of core components and a recipe to put all together.
+Which is the reason I developed this set of scripts.
+The next step is to provide a network connection to the Kiosk and while Wi-Fi is the easiest way especially using a smartphone like a router, usually the Wi-Fi card is a pain because proprietary firmware.

+However, those USB dongle based on RTL8188 at 150 MBit/s - which were usually to find in Raspberry Pi kits - are almost universally supported by Linux.
+Having two USB 2.0 ports available is not a strict constraints: in one the Wi-Fi dongle ($2) and in the other a USB stick ($12) and the installation can start.
+Considering $1 of postal stamp, it sum-ups to $15.

+---

 ### Embedded systems

 Are you more of an embedded guy/girl?
 In this case, I suggest [TinyCore](http://tinycorelinux.net/) Linux rather than Porteus which is more suitable for old hardware and kiosk systems.
 In particular, [TinyCore Editor](https://github.com/robang74/tinycore-editor) can serve you as a non-certifiable by design but functioning proof-of-concept system editor.